Home Compare ALFA.ST vs BEIJ-B.ST

 Alfa Laval AB (publ) vs Beijer Ref AB (publ): Which Stock Looks Stronger in 2026?

-Alfa Laval AB (publ) holds the cleaner structural position, with the lead spread across profitability and stability.
-Beijer Ref AB (publ) does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Alfa Laval AB (publ) carrying a narrow edge on growth.
+Beijer Ref AB (publ) still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Alfa Laval AB (publ) is in better shape — its trend is intact while Beijer Ref AB (publ)'s trend has broken down.
 That puts structure and market broadly in agreement — Alfa Laval AB (publ)'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.